codewhisperer/internet-archive-research-classification/README.md

-# capstone-internet-archive
-Capstone project 2021:
-Internet Archive - HTML Research Classification
+# Internet Archive - HTML Research Classification
+Capstone project 2021

 Code written for the research paper:
 Detecting Research from an Uncurated HTML Archive Using Semi-Supervised Machine Learning